CylonicRaider/heim/doc/api.md

 ### resend-verification-email

-The `resend-verification-email` command forces a new email to be sent for verifying an accounts primary email address.
+The `resend-verification-email` command forces a new email to be sent for verifying an account's primary email address.
 An error will be returned if the account has no unverified email addresses associated with it.

 This packet has no fields.